-The Latest: Peruvian weeps over FIFA acquittal
+The Latest: Lawyer thought FIFA conviction was imminent

-NEW YORK – The Latest on FIFA bribery case in U.S. court (all times local):
+NEW YORK – The Latest on the FIFA bribery case (all times local):

 11:20 a.m.